Submit These Documents For Review

 - All data collection instruments such as surveys, questionnaires, interview questions, focus group questions, data recording sheets, and assessment tools.

-- If you plan to use a rights-restricted instrument you must provide documentation of use permission.
+- If you plan to use a rights-restricted instrument you must provide documentation of use permission or provide an argument of fair use.

 - Debriefing forms.